Is It Okay for the Elderly to Travel to Tibet?

 - You need to be physically fit for the Tibet adventure and follow your doctor's advice before you even decide to visit Tibet.

-- You should also condition your mind, emotion, and body for the challenges concomitant with traveling to Tibet.
+- You should also condition your mind, emotions, and body for the challenges that come with traveling to Tibet.

-- You should likewise bring with you your medical kit in case your body would be reacting to the unusual weather of Tibet.
+- You should likewise bring with you your medical kit in case your body reacts to the unusual weather of Tibet.

 Due to the gradual degeneration of body functions, the elderly's immunity and ability to cope with special environments have declined.
 They are more prone to colds and acute altitude sickness.
 The onset of the symptoms of altitude sickness is doubly apparent for elderly travelers, and for this reason, many elderly people usually think twice about traveling to Tibet.